 Every Cabin Comes With a Safe That You Should Use

 Your cabin is a secure spot, but there’s no reason to get lax.
 While you’re out at the pool you might leave your money, passport, or phone behind.
-Instead of just leaving them out in the open, be sure you use the calbin safe.
+Instead of just leaving them out in the open, be sure you use the cabin safe.

 Every room you stay in will have a safe — usually located in the closet.
 Putting valuables in here keeps them more secure so you have less to worry about while you’re out enjoying the ship or in port.